Jadwiga Jarka Cooper

-The Jarkas’ train transport provided some sustenance—wooden buckets of soup, water and bread.
+The Jarkas’ train transport provided some sustenance—wooden buckets of watery ‘soup,’, water and bread.
 The Soviet soldiers who packed Maria’s bundle at home did not include eating utensils, and the few who had them, shared.
-Jadzia remembers one man had tools and cut a hole in the floor that they used as a toilet.
+Jadwiga remembers one man had tools and cut a hole in the floor that they used as a toilet.

-There was a Soviet soldier with a rifle guarding each side of each wagon.
-As their train drove through Russia, one train stop shook Jadzia:
+Armed Soviet soldiers guarded each side of each wagon from the outside.
+As their train drove through Russia, one stop shook her:

-“We only stopped there a little while but there were masses of people who came around… surrounded the wagons we were in and were begging.
-They were the poorest, in their old torn garments… on the point of starving.
-‘Give me some bread, give me something.’
+“We only stopped a little while but there were masses of people who surrounded the wagons we were in, and were begging.
+They were the poorest, in their old torn garments… on the point of starving: ‘Give me some bread.
+Give me something.’
 It was such abject poverty, I did not know people could be dressed so poorly, or be so skinny.
 We didn’t have much, a few crumbs and a slice, and they were fighting over it.

 “I think the truth sank in when we saw those people coming and thumping on the wagons: ‘That’s our life now.’
 I thank God for our faith.
 We prayed like mad, we had to hope things would get better.
 Faith and patriotism—that was our sustenance.”

-Jadzia had taken her father’s prayer-book with her.
-She had learnt verses from it for her First Holy Communion and in the USSR, it helped her to maintain a connection with her written language.
+Jadwiga had picked up her father’s prayer-book as she left her home.
+She learnt verses from it for her First Holy Communion and in the USSR, it helped her to maintain a connection with her written language.